suprads/HarmonyHub/README.md

 1. Use the exact `POSTGRES*` and `DATABASE_URL` environment variables from `.env.example` in your `.env` file.
 2. Run the command `npx prisma generate`.
 3. Run the command `docker compose up db` to start a local PostgresSQL database.
+4. To add test data to the your database, run `npx prisma db seed`

 Note: To use the actual production database hosted by Neon, set the `POSTGRES*` variables and the `DATABASE_URL` to our secret values.